Not all information is good information.

 Often, the distinction is fairly clear.
 But sometimes, it takes some digging.
 If you’re unsure, ask your librarian.

 Finding and evaluating your sources prior to including them in your research paper takes time.
-It would be easier to quick look up an article in your search engine and pull out a great—but perhaps misleading—quote or statistic.
+It would be easier to quickly look up an article in your search engine and pull out a great—but perhaps misleading—quote or statistic.

-But ensuring the quality of your sources, whether a research paper for school or a summary for your boss or an annual report for your non-profit organization, is vital to your credibility as author.
+But ensuring the quality of your sources, whether a research paper for school or a summary for your boss or an annual report for your non-profit organization, is vital to your credibility as an author.
 Take the time and do the research right.

 As a student at PGS, you have access to a wide variety of helpful resources and tools through Miller Library.
 Whether on-campus or online, you can quickly and easily find books, journal articles and other resources to ace that next assignment.